Top 5 lifestyle changes to improve your cholesterol

-Add whey protein.
-Whey protein is one of two proteins in dairy products — the other is casein.
-Whey protein may account for many of the health benefits attributed to dairy.
-Studies have shown that whey protein given as a supplement lowers both LDL and total cholesterol as well as blood pressure.
+- Add whey protein.
+Whey protein, which is found in dairy products, may account for many of the health benefits attributed to dairy.
+Studies have shown that whey protein given as a supplement lowers both LDL cholesterol and total cholesterol as well as blood pressure.

 2. Exercise on most days of the week and increase your physical activity

 Exercise can improve cholesterol.
 Moderate physical activity can help raise high-density lipoprotein (HDL) cholesterol, the "good" cholesterol.
 With your doctor's OK, work up to at least 30 minutes of exercise five times a week or vigorous aerobic activity for 20 minutes three times a week.

 - Taking a brisk daily walk during your lunch hour

 - Playing a favorite sport

 To stay motivated, consider finding an exercise buddy or joining an exercise group.